learosema/hello-webgl/talk-webgl/SLIDES.md

 }
 ```

-- Via the position attribute, the shader gets data from a buffer
+- via the position attribute, the shader gets data from a buffer
 - the shader is run for each position in the position buffer
+- the vertex position is set via `gl_Position`

 ----------------------------------------------------
-# Fragment Shader Code
+# Fragment shader code

 ```glsl
 precision highp float;